Home > Camino Frances Guide > Camino Frances Stages > Stage 3: Zubiri to Pamplona

 At Irotz you again cross the Agra.
 This a popular swimming area and the riverbank is almost like a beach with water deep enough to swim.

-Alternatively, you can follow the arrows.
-You will be taken to a small track on the bank just above the river and partway along you are diverted up towards the tiny village of Zabaldika.
+Alternatively, you can follow the arrows.ย You will be taken to a small track on the bank just above the river and partway along you are diverted up towards the tiny village of Zabaldika.ย It’s here where you can climb the bell tower, if the nuns are at home.

 camino river Zabaldika

-Historically there has been confusion about the Camino route through the Zabaldika and rumour has it, a bit of a conflict as to where the arrows should go.
+Historically there has been confusion about the Camino route through Zabaldika and rumour has it, a bit of a conflict as to where the arrows should go.ย

-Or you can divert up to the little church at the top of the village.
-The reason for visiting the church is that at Iglesia de San Esteban, the Nuns who live here would allow pilgrims to climb the bell tower and ring the bell.
-It was possible a few years ago but I haven’t tried on my last two visits.
+Or you can divert up to the little church at the top of the village.ย The reason for visiting the church is that at Iglesia de San Esteban, the Nuns who live here would allow pilgrims to climb the bell tower and ring the bell.ย It was possible in 2025 and my group loved their time with the nuns.

-In 2017 I found refuge here at the albergue during a huge storm, having walked from Roncesvalles that morning.
-Once the storm broke pilgrims dived into the nearest accommodation and everywhere filled very quickly.
+In 2017 I found refuge at the albergue during a huge storm, having walked from Roncesvalles that morning.ย Once the storm broke pilgrims dived into the nearest accommodation and everywhere filled very quickly.ย

-We walked almost 40 kilometres that day in the rain but found a bed here.
-I spent the night in a tiny room for 4 and I was joined by the albergue cook and a couple who had married that morning in a church on the camino.
+We walked almost 40 kilometres that day in the rain.ย I spent the night in the albergue in a tiny room for 4 and I was joined by the albergue cook and a couple who had married that morning in a church on the camino.

 If you choose to visit the Iglesia de San Esteban you do not need to retrace your steps.
 Carry on and you will rejoin the Camino later and save yourself a steep hill.
 The nuns will advise you.